On Farrell-Tate cohomology of GL(3) over rings of quadratic integers

 From previous work of the authors~\cites{accessingFarrell,psl4z}, we know that since each connected component has been reduced to one edge, each conjugacy class of order-$3$-subgroups in $\op{GL}_3(\mathcal{O}_{-m})$ is represented precisely by one of these edges' stabilizers.
-So we have $\lambda$, respectively $\mu$ conjugacy classes of order-$3$-subgroups which are not contained, respectively which are contained in a copy of $\op{D}_3$ in $\op{GL}_3(\mathcal{O}_{-m})$. \end{proof}
+So we have $\lambda$, respectively $\mu$, conjugacy classes of order-$3$-subgroups which are not contained, respectively contained, in a copy of $\op{D}_3$ in $\op{GL}_3(\mathcal{O}_{-m})$. \end{proof}

 The reduced $\ell$-torsion subcomplex furthermore allows us to compute the mod $\ell$ Farrell-Tate cohomology of $\op{GL}_3(\mathcal{O}_{-m})$ via the equivariant spectral sequence (a.k.a. the isotropy spectral sequence).
 Because there is up to conjugating isomorphism just one inclusion $\op{C}_3 \to \op{D}_3$, the $d_1^{p,q}$-differentials of the equivariant spectral sequence with $\mathbb{F}_3$-coefficients on the $3$-torsion subcomplex have the maximal possible ranks, i.e., they are surjective whenever both domain of definition and codomain contain $3$-torsion.
 The subsequent computation of the $E_2=E_\infty$-page of the isotropy spectral sequence agrees with the results formulated in Theorem~\ref{thm:gl3_3-torsion}.